Discriminative Perceptions Are Unreal

 “In this way, you can peel away the myriad appearances of all things, until you uncover the innermost essence of seeing, thus achieving perfect clarity beyond any doubt.”

-Ananda said, “From where I am now in this many-storied lecture hall, to the Ganges River in the distance, and the sun and moon overhead, everything my hand can point to, everywhere my eyes can see, all are objects and not the seeing-essence.
+Ananda said, “From where I am now in this multi-storied lecture hall, to the Ganges River in the distance, and the sun and moon overhead, everything my hand can point to, everywhere my eyes can see, all are objects and not the seeing-essence.
 It is indeed as the Buddha has said – not to mention someone like me who is merely a shravaka of the first stage, who still has outflows, even Bodhisattvas may not be able to peel away the myriad appearances before them and realize the essence of seeing.”

 The Buddha said, “Exactly, exactly.
 It is as you said, there is no seeing-essence to be found within things.
 Whatever things you point to are merely objects, none is the seeing-essence.
-Now you and the Buddha sit in the Jeta Grove looking at the groves, gardens, the sun and moon, as well as all other great variety of different appearances, and it is certain that the seeing-essence is not in anything you turn to.
+Now you and the Buddha sit in the Jeta Grove looking at the groves, gardens, the sun and moon, as well as all other various different appearances, and it is certain that the seeing-essence is not in anything you turn to.
 Now you may also have discovered what is not your seeing.”

 The Buddha said, “Exactly, exactly.”